The Issue With Yoga and Travel

 By purchasing a yoga mat with my coupon code, at no extra cost to you, I will receive a small compensation which further helps my entrepreneurial adventure!

-- If you have (reliable) internet, you can use free Youtube videos.
-My favorites are Yoga with Adriene and Yoga with Kassandra.
+- If you have (reliable) internet, you can watch my sequences!
+Some require stable internet & others you can download!
 Other online online platforms that require a stable internet connection are… DoYouYoga and YogaGlo to name a few!
+If you don’t have reliable internet, download the app Down Dog.

 Take advantage of downtime.
 You can practice yoga while you’re waiting in-line at the bus station, riding a long train, or waiting for a show.
 Instead of playing the waiting game, introduce a little bit of space into your body and mind.